Kunull/Writeups/docs/Pwn College/Web Security.md

 TZ={timezone} date
 ```

-From the abocve command, the shell set the environment variable `TZ` to our inserted argument and then executes the `date` command in that context.
+From the above command, the shell set the environment variable `TZ` to our inserted argument and then executes the `date` command in that context.

 We can provide `UTC` as the argument and see what output it provides.